openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 Once unmanaged from OpenStack, the volume can still be retrieved using its device ID or OpenStack volume ID.
-Within Unisphere you will also notice that the 'OS-' prefix has been removed, this is another visual indication that the volume is no longer managed by OpenStack.
+Within Unisphere you will also notice that the ``OS-`` prefix has been removed, this is another visual indication that the volume is no longer managed by OpenStack.